History of rugby union matches between France and Italy

-France and Italy have played each other at rugby union a total of 47 matches, with France winning 44 times, Italy winning 3 times, and no matches drawn.
+France and Italy have played each other at rugby union a total of 50 matches, with France winning 46 times, Italy winning 3 times, and one match drawn.
 Since 2007, the winner of the meeting between the teams in the Six Nations Tournament has received the Giuseppe Garibaldi Trophy.

 Summary

 Note: Summary below reflects test results by both teams.

 Records

 Note: Date shown in brackets indicates when the record was or last set.

 Results

 XV Results

 Below are a list of matches that Italy has awarded matches test match status by virtue of awarding caps, but France did not award caps.